ingebeumer/PLC-SQLServer/README.md

 # Description
 Power BI report on the Product Life Cycle of SQL Server.
-The report provides visualized insights on lifecycle information to support you in managing your SQL Server environments and plan for the future.
+The report provides visualized insights on lifecycle information to support you in managing your SQL Server environments and plan for the future, as well as a list of builds or updates that are available for different versions of SQL Server.

 # Data source
 - https://docs.microsoft.com/en-us/lifecycle/products/?products=sql-server